On differential inclusions arising from some discontinuous systems: Necessary minimum conditions of the functional in a particular case

 It is obvious that the point $x^*$ is Problem 1 solution iff the functional $I(z, c)$ vanishes at the corresponding point, i. e. $I(z^*, c^*) = 0$.
 In order to obtain a more constructive minimum condition (which is useful for developing a numerical method for solving the original problem), let us study the differential properties of the functional $I(z, c)$.
 Suppose that the trajectories $x_i(t)$, $i = \overline{1,n}$, vanish only at isolated time moments of the interval $[0, T]$.
 This assumption is natural if the discontinuity surfaces do not contain any of these trajectories vanishing on the interval $[0, T]$ subset of nonzero measure.
 Then similarly to work \cite{Fominyh1}, under the assumption made, it is proved that the functional $I(z, c)$ is G${\rm\hat{a}}$teaux differentiable.

 The proof is carried out with the help of classical variations of the functionals $\varphi(z)$, $\chi(z)$ and $\omega(z, c)$ and uses Lebesgue's dominated convergence theorem, as well as such known facts as the support function additivity in the first argument, Lagrange's mean value theorem and integration by parts.
-Let us formulate the theorem.
+Let us formulate the theorem (see the definition of the function $\psi_i^*(x,z)$, $i = \overline{1, n}$, in the next paragraph).

 \begin{theorem} {Let the trajectories $x_i(t)$, $i = \overline{1,n}$, vanish only at isolated time moments of the interval $[0, T]$.
 Then the functional $I(z, c)$ is G${\rm\hat{a}}$teaux differentiable and its gradient at the point $(z, c)$ is expressed by the formula